Deploy real-time reporting (RTR)

 Back up the RDB database before you proceed.
 This step cannot be undone.

 3. Choose a database path and use it consistently throughout this guide.
-Both paths support Liquibase or manual installation.
+Both paths support Liquibase or script-based installation.

 • rdb_modern path: Create a separate reporting database.
-To create the database, see Create rdb_modern database before moving on to the next step.
+To create the database, see Set up the rdb_modern database before moving on to Create service users and database objects.

 4. Set the environment variable for your chosen path.